A Board of appointed Trust Members oversees the strategic direction of the Southern Metropolitan Cemeteries Trust (SMCT).

 Chair of the Finance & Investment Committee

-Phil’s current and past Board experience includes Box Hill Institute of TAFE, Working Heritage, the Queen Elizabeth Centre, Kew East Financial Services Ltd (which runs the Bendigo Community Bank branches of Kew and Kew East.), Building Appeals Board, Greyhound Racing Appeals & Disciplinary Board and Gymnastics Australia.
+Phil’s current and past Board experience includes Box Hill Institute of TAFE, Working Heritage, the Queen Elizabeth Centre, Kew East Financial Services, Building Appeals Board, Greyhound Racing Appeals & Disciplinary Board and Gymnastics Australia.

 Roger is an experienced Director having been Chair of and a member of numerous Boards and Committees.
 He has a strong background in social research, consulting, policy development, operations management, business development, governance, risk management and strategic planning.
 He has also held CEO and General Management positions in the health, human services and education sectors.
 Roger brings strong governance experience, commercial acumen, risk management and strategy skills combined with a passion for innovation and business development.